software-architecture-guild/software-architecture-guild.github.io/content/docs/fundamentals/visualizing_architecture.md

 #### Articles

-* Rozanski, Nick and Woods, Eoin.*["Viewpoints in Software Systems Architecture."](https://www.viewpoints-and-perspectives.info/home/viewpoints/)*.\
+* Rozanski, Nick and Woods, Eoin.*["Viewpoints in Software Systems Architecture."](https://www.viewpoints-and-perspectives.info/home/viewpoints/)*.
   This article offers a comprehensive explanation of viewpoints in software architecture, defining their role in addressing stakeholder concerns and providing guidance on how to apply them effectively in structuring system architecture.
 It includes detailed descriptions of key viewpoints such as Functional, Information, and Deployment.
-* Rozanski, Nick and Woods, Eoin. *["Perspectives in Software Systems Architecture"](https://www.viewpoints-and-perspectives.info/home/perspectives/)*.\
+* Rozanski, Nick and Woods, Eoin. *["Perspectives in Software Systems Architecture"](https://www.viewpoints-and-perspectives.info/home/perspectives/)*.
   This article explores the role of perspectives in addressing cross-cutting concerns like security, performance, and scalability in software architecture.
 It explains how perspectives complement viewpoints by ensuring that crucial quality attributes are applied across all system architecture aspects.

 #### Books

 * Rozanski, N., & Woods, E. (2011). *[Software systems architecture: Working with stakeholders using viewpoints and perspectives](https://www.viewpoints-and-perspectives.info/home/book/)* .
 Addison-Wesley.
-  * **Part II - The Process of Software Architecture**\
-    It covers the **software architecture process**, focusing on how architects define, design, and maintain architecture throughout a project’s lifecycle.
-It highlights the importance of addressing both **problem- and solution-focused concerns**, engaging with **stakeholders**, and using **scenarios** to explore requirements and validate decisions.
-Using **architectural styles, patterns**, and **models** ensures the system structure is communicated.
-The process includes creating thorough **architectural descriptions** and **evaluating** the architecture to ensure it meets functional and non-functional needs.
-This section emphasizes an iterative, stakeholder-driven approach to architecture.
-* Richards, M., & Ford, N. (2020). *[Fundamentals of Software Architecture: An Engineering Approach](https://www.oreilly.com/library/view/fundamentals-of-software/9781492043447/)* .
-O'Reilly Media.
-  * **Chapter 19: Architecture Decisions**\
-    It highlights the importance of documenting architecture decisions using Architecture Decision Records (ADRs).
-It emphasizes balancing trade-offs, managing constraints, and avoiding anti-patterns like decision paralysis.
-A structured decision-making process ensures well-informed, adaptable choices that support long-term system goals.
-  * **Chapter 20 - Analyzing Architecture Risk**\
+  * **Part I - Architecture Fundamentals**
-    It covers architecture risk analysis, emphasizing proactive risk identification and mitigation.
-Techniques like prototyping and incremental delivery help manage risks while avoiding anti-patterns like risk blindness, ensuring system resilience and adaptability.
+    Part I introduces the core concepts of **software architecture** , including components, connectors, and configurations, as well as the importance of addressing **stakeholder concerns** .
+It explains how **viewpoints and views** are used to manage architectural complexity by providing multiple perspectives on the system.
+The section also covers **architectural perspectives** like security and performance, which influence various views, and defines the key responsibilities of the software architect in guiding the system's development.